Rathersilly/fbook/README.md

 Notes:
+4/17/21 update:
+it seems my reload callback in Fship model works, just not in model test.

+4/16/21 update:
 spent forever trying to fix a bug in making users recognize their friends (esp the active_friendship and active_friend relations, immediately after making a new friend)